comrade-coop/apocryph/README.md

 # APOCRYPH
 ## Consensus Network for Autonomous Agents

-> Apocryph agents can automate the cash flow in autonomous organizations, optimize city traffic, or reward the computing power used to train neural networks.
+> Apocryph Agents can automate the cash flow in autonomous organizations, optimize city traffic, or reward the computing power used to train their own neural networks.

 As engineers, we strive to automate everything.
 For us, the biggest promise of blockchain technology is that it can for the first time enable fully automatic and thus incorruptible social institutions.
 We can establish programmatic organizations and even whole programmatic economies that have the potential to drive our civilization to a new and unprecedented level of collaboration and growth.